LaurenDevelops/LaurenDevelops/README.md

 - 👋 Hi, I’m @LaurenDevelops
 - 👀 I’m interested in creating my own projects
-- 🌱 I’m currently learning about Full-Stack Web Development, Web Design and Data Analysis
+- 🌱 I’m currently learning to use HTML, CSS, JavaScript, jQuery and SQL

 <!---
 LaurenDevelops/LaurenDevelops is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.